boonebgorges/buddypress-group-email-subscription/readme.txt

 Description: This powerful plugin allows people to receive email notifications of group activity, especially forum posts.
 Weekly or daily digests available.
 Tags: buddypress, bp, activities, activity, groups, group, emails, email, notifications, notification, subscribe, subscription, digest, summary
 Requires at least: 2.9.1 BP 1.2
-Tested up to: 3.0.1 BP 1.2.5.2
+Tested up to: 3.0.5 BP 1.2.7
-Stable tag: trunk
+Stable tag: 2.8

 == Description ==

-Note for BuddyPress 1.2.6 users: due to a bug in BuddyPress 1.2.6 users will not be able to see their email notifications page (see here for a fix http://trac.buddypress.org/changeset/3375)/ This will be fixed in the next version of BuddyPress
+Note for BuddyPress 1.2.6 users: upgrade to BuddyPress version 1.2.7.

 This powerful plugin allows people to receive email notifications of group activity, especially forum posts.
 Weekly or daily digests available.
 Each user can choose how they want to subscribe to their groups.
 The plugin works for hundreds of groups and users.